Agent setup

 - Upload status reaches a completed state.

-- The file appears in Dropbox or Google Drive.
+- The file appears in Dropbox, Google Drive, or local Downloads.

 - Past uploads lists the pasted URL and saved filename.